How I Use Claude Code

 Two prompts I use regularly:

-If I explained a non-obvious workflow (testing a specific integration, deploying to staging, debugging a particular service), Claude can turn that into a reusable skill file.
+"Summarize everything you learned and create a new Claude skill" — If I explained a non-obvious workflow (testing a specific integration, deploying to staging, debugging a particular service), Claude can turn that into a reusable skill file.
 Next time I - or another agent - needs to do the same thing, the knowledge is already there.

-During feature work, I often explain the purpose of things - what users are trying to accomplish, why a flow works the way it does, what problem we're actually solving.
+"Add the context I explained to the right CLAUDE.md" — During feature work, I often explain the purpose of things - what users are trying to accomplish, why a flow works the way it does, what problem we're actually solving.
 This high-level context seems to help Claude formulate better code solutions.
 Non-code goals lead to better code goals.

 I used to think of this as throwaway conversation, but I've started asking Claude to persist it to the appropriate CLAUDE.md file (root level for project-wide context, or package-specific for localized knowledge).
 The codebase gets smarter over time, and I spend less time re-explaining the same context to fresh agents.